Networks of Causal Abstractions: A Sheaf-theoretic Framework: Empirical assessment

-\spara{Performance on the local problem.} Given as input the low- and high-level models, viz. \scm{\ell} and \scm{h}, the goal is to recover the CLCA matrix $\V^\top$ under full prior knowledge of \B. We compare \spectral with the CLinSEPAL, LinSEPAL-ADMM, and LinSEPAL-PG methods recently proposed in \cite{d2025causal}.
-These baselines minimize the KL divergence in \Cref{eq:KL} for the case of positive definite matrices, relying on different optimization frameworks.
-Specifically, CLinSEPAL solves a smooth constrained Riemannian problem (Problem 3 in \cite{d2025causal}) by combining SOC, ADMM \cite{boyd2011distributed}, and SCA \cite{nedic2018parallel}.
-Conversely, LinSEPAL-ADMM and LinSEPAL-PG solve a nonsmooth unconstrained Riemannian problem (Problem 2 in \cite{d2025causal}), the former using manifold ADMM \cite{kovnatsky2016madmm} and the latter manifold proximal gradient \cite{chen2020}.
+\spara{Multivariate Gaussian case.} Given as input the low- and high-level SCMs, viz. \scm{\ell} and \scm{h}, the goal is to recover the CLCA matrix $\V^\top$, assuming full prior knowledge of \B. As already remarked, this is still a challenging setting relevant for application domains such as neuroscience \citep{d2025causal} and deep learning \citep{geiger2025causal}.
+In the multivariate Gaussian case, we compare \mcalsep with the \spectral, CLinSEPAL, LinSEPAL-ADMM, and LinSEPAL-PG methods by \citep{d2025causal,dacunto2026learningconsistentcausalabstraction}.
+While \spectral solves a feasibility problem, the other baselines minimize the KL divergence for the case of positive definite matrices, relying on different optimization frameworks.
+Specifically, CLinSEPAL solves a smooth constrained Riemannian problem (Prob.
+3 in \citealp{d2025causal}) by combining SOC, ADMM \citep{boyd2011distributed}, and SCA \citep{nedic2018parallel}.
+Conversely, LinSEPAL-ADMM and LinSEPAL-PG solve a nonsmooth unconstrained Riemannian problem (Prob.
+2 in \citealp{d2025causal}), the former using manifold ADMM \citep{kovnatsky2016madmm} and the latter manifold proximal gradient \citep{chen2020}.

-We test the methods on the same synthetic dataset used in the full prior setting of \cite{d2025causal}.
+We tested the methods on the same synthetic dataset used in our previous work \citep{dacunto2026learningconsistentcausalabstraction}.
+Thus, the results for the baselines are the same as \cite{dacunto2026learningconsistentcausalabstraction}.
 The dataset includes three configurations $(\ell, h) \in \{(12,2), (12,4), (12,6)\}$, corresponding to \emph{high}, \emph{medium-high}, and \emph{medium} abstraction levels.
-For each configuration, $S=30$ ground-truth $\V^\star$ are generated.
-In each simulation $s \in [S]$, the methods are run $\ntrials=50$ times with different initializations, and the best solution is selected according to the KL divergence in \Cref{eq:KL}.
+For each configuration, $S=30$ ground-truth matrices \V are generated.
+In each simulation $s \in [S]$, the methods are run $\ntrials=50$ times with different initializations, and the best solution is selected according to the KL divergence for all the methods but \mcalsep, which optimizes \Wtwo instead.
 LinSEPAL-PG terminates when the KL divergence falls below $10^{-4}$, whereas the other methods stop upon residual convergence.
-In all experiments, we set $\tau_a = \tau_r = 10^{-4}$ and cap the maximum number of iterations at $K=1000$.

-To evaluate performance, we monitor \emph{(i)} constructiveness, i.e., the fraction of learned CAs that are constructive, \emph{(ii)} $\KL{\Vhat^\top}{\measurehigh}{\measurelow}$ for quantifying the alignment, \emph{(iii)} normalized absolute Frobenius distance between the estimate \Vhat and $\V^\star$, and \emph{(iv)} F1 score for structural interventional consistency.

-\Cref{fig:full_synth_data} shows the performance of the tested methods.
-Vertical bars indicate the interquartile ranges across the $S$ simulations.